 Pre-order our 2020 World Poet Series

-In 2020 our world poet series will be releasing brand new chapbooks from acclaimed Palestinian poet Najwan Darwish, Eritrean storyteller and poet, Ribka Sibhatu and two reissues, by Hindi poets Mohan Rana and Gagan Gill.
+In 2020 our world poet series will be releasing brand new chapbooks from Eritrean storyteller and poet, Ribka Sibhatu (July 2020) acclaimed Palestinian poet Najwan Darwish (October 2020), and two reissues, by Hindi poets Mohan Rana and Gagan Gill (November 2020).

 Our World Poet Series celebrates its second year of publication!
-Subscribe to all four books now and receive a free chapbook by Georgian poet Diana Anphimiadi.
+Subscribe to all four books now and we'll send each title as it is released, plus you'll receive a free chapbook by Georgian poet Diana Anphimiadi.

 The four collections offer you short introductions to contemporary writers of real importance from around the world and are a pleasure to read.